-The dressing is 1 tablespoon whole grain Dijon, 2 tablespoons honey, 1/4 cup cider vinegar, 2 tablespoons fresh lemon juice, 2 tablespoons white wine vinegar, 1/2 teaspoon kosher salt and 1/4 teaspoon freshly ground black pepper.
-Shake and you’re good to go.
+Make the dressing by measuring in gradients into a glass jar.
+You will need: 1 tablespoon whole grain Dijon, 2 tablespoons honey, 1/2 cup olive oil, 1/4 cup cider vinegar, 2 tablespoons fresh lemon juice, 2 tablespoons white wine vinegar, 1/2 teaspoon kosher salt and 1/4 teaspoon freshly ground black pepper.
+Secure the lid and shake!

 Strip the leaves from the stems of 1 bunch lacinato kale, rinse and spin or pat dry, then coarsely chop.
 You’ll need about 2 cups.

 Once cooked, add the hot quinoa over top of the chopped kale.

 Measure and add 1/3 cup roasted (unsalted) pumpkin seeds.

 Lastly add 1/2 cup combination of yellow raisins and dried cranberries.